neuronsimulator/nrn/docs/install/install_instructions.md

 ```
 often there's something related to NumPy nearby, e.g. `npy`.

-The issue is that certain versions of NEURON 9.0 are not compatible with
+The issue is that certain versions of NEURON (9.0 and earlier) are not
-`numpy>=2`.
+compatible with `numpy>=2`.
 Check the numpy version, e.g.,
 ```
 python -c "import numpy; print(numpy.__version__)"
 ```